-Healing Communities: How White Nonprofits Benefit from Black Greif
+In Times Of Strife, White-Led Nonprofits Can Benefit From Black Grief

 Unfortunately, this journey is not as easy as the mission would suggest.
 The first thing I was told in seeking advice from White leaders in the nonprofit complex is that I shouldn’t waste my time.
 Finding funding was very competitive and was especially difficult when competing with White-ran nonprofits.
 These organizations have better connections to foundations who distribute grants and are established enough to hire professional grant-writers.

-I, a Black Baltimorean, someone who has worked with youth from my city for years would have to compete with outside hands.
+I, a Black Baltimorean, someone who has worked with youth from my city for years, would have to compete with outside hands.
 Why?
-I'll tell you why.
-Out of a budget of, say, $250,000 for a nonprofit, roughly 80% goes to salary.
+I’ll tell you why.
+Out of a budget of, say, $250,000 for a nonprofit, roughly 80 percent goes to salary.
 Many White people rely on their positions in nonprofits to feed their families and to live comfortably just outside the crumbling infrastructure of poorer neighborhoods.
-One of the biggest lessons I've learned so far is that the goal in nonprofit work is not to build a community and have them ultimately govern themselves or to increase equity.
-It is to eat.
+One of the biggest lessons I’ve learned so far is that the goal in nonprofit work is not to build a community and have them ultimately govern themselves or to increase equity.
+Often, the goal is to eat.
 White people, even those dedicated to creating effective change, profit off of Black agony and grief.
 They have grant writers and because of that they keep the money from people who understand better the needs of their communities.
 White people have the connections to donors and control the narratives within the communities they serve.
 Entire White staffs in majority Black and Brown neighborhoods often lead to miscommunications of the actual needs and a lack of ability to meet them.

 One sure way to combat this is by empowering those who live in underserved neighborhoods and communities to advocate for themselves.
 Until then, the cycle of privilege and White supremacy in the form of oppression via the intersection of class and racial identity are doomed to be an infinite loop.
-My organization, The Baltimore Star Project, could certainly use a helping hand.
+The Baltimore Star Project could certainly use a helping hand.
+Many of the youth in Baltimore City struggle to catch up with peers in other school districts in the realm of higher education.
+The Baltimore Star Project aims to mentor Baltimore City youth and establish a network of support from community members to help them for life post-graduation.